 + Good warband cohesion

 + Good attacking stats

 – Could struggle with elite warbands

 Just for fun here we present few thematic warbands, meant more for fun or narrative context than for competitive play.
 Note that in narrative play you need to complete a quest that allows you to recruit a Hero before being able to add him to your roster.

-Out of the box: Slaughterborn with Greatblade, God-speaker, Wrathtouched, Proven with Greataxe, Proven with Greatblade, 2 Gloryseeker with Shield, 1 Gloryseeker with Greataxe, 1 Gloryseeker with Spear and Axe and 1 Gloryseeker with Paired Weapons, straight from their box (or Red Harvest).
+Out of the box: Slaughterborn with Greatblade, God-speaker, Wrathtouched, Proven with Greataxe, Proven with Greatblade, 2 Gloryseeker with Shield, 1 Gloryseeker with Greataxe, 1 Gloryseeker with Spear and 1 Gloryseeker with Paired Weapons, straight from their box (or Red Harvest).

 How to buy a Darkoath Savagers Warband

 Darkoath Savagers are available in an individual box.

 - 1 Slaughterborn with either weapon option

 - 1 Proven, either with Greatspear or with Greataxe